ortus-boxlang/boxlang-docs/getting-started/overview/syntax-style-guide/cfml.md

 queryExecute( "Select * FROM myBigTable", {}, { fetchSize : 100 } );
 ```

-You can use the `blockfactor` nomenclature by installing the `bx-compat` module.
+You can use the `blockfactor` nomenclature by installing the `bx-compat-cfml` module.